-On the morning of October 14th 1973, the Egyptian 3rd armored brigade (of the elite 4th armored division, equipped with T-55s), maneuvered from Qarrat Moura through Wadi Mabouk, in order to take the Mitla Junction at the western opening of the Mitla Pass.
+On the morning of October 14th 1973, the Egyptian 3rd armored brigade (of the elite 4th armored division, equipped with T-55s), maneuvered from Qarrat Moura through Wadi Mabouk, in order to capture the Mitla Junction at the western opening of the Mitla Mountain Pass.

-Long-range IDF observation located this surprising move, which caught the 252nd armored division off-guard, as the wadi's eastern opening was defended by just an infantry battalion with halftracks but no tanks.
+Long-range IDF observation located this surprising move, which caught the Israeli 252nd armored division off-guard, as the wadi's eastern opening was defended by just a mechanized infantry battalion with halftracks but no tanks.

-The 46th armored battalion (401st armored brigade, M48s), which was planned to rest all day at the Mitla Junction, alerted its men out of the showers and hastily dashed south for the rescue.
-They arrived just in time to catch the whole Egyptian brigade in the wadi and decimate it, while the leading Egyptian vehicles were only 800 meters from the halftracks guarding the road to the Mitla.
+The 46th armored battalion (401st armored brigade, M48A3s), which was planned to spend the day replenishing at the Mitla Junction, alerted its men out of the showers and hastily dashed south for the rescue.
+They arrived just in time to catch the whole Egyptian brigade in the wadi and decimate it, while the leading Egyptian vehicles were only 800 meters away from the IDF halftracks guarding the road to the Mitla.

 In the following video, taken on October 19th, the deserted Egyptian 3rd armored brigade tanks are seen from 0:56 to 1:32.
 IDF forces (M48s, halftracks, M113s) in the Mitla Junction are seen from 1:32 and on.

 The Egyptian relics shown until 0:50 are from the 1967 war, destroyed in the Mitla Pass by the IAF while trying to retreat west.

 I did a 1/35 scale Renault UE some years ago.
 I thinks it´s so neat...